andela-womokoro/Calendar-events-API/README.md

 # Calendar Event API

-This is a simplified API built with PHP Laravel framework to manage calendar events scheduling.
+This is a simplified REST API built with PHP Laravel framework to manage calendar events scheduling.
 Though simplified, it is designed to be easily built upon (extensible) to become a fully functional API for calendar events management.
 This API caters for multiple users and enables them to:

 + Add upcoming events
 + View all upcoming events within a specified date range, and the weather forecast for the event locations.